Photo of 2 young couples walking down a walkway. Each couple holding hands and all of them wearing backpacks.

 TDVAM: Healthy Relationship Quiz

-OPDV launches a Healthy Relationship Quiz that allows individuals to learn how to spot and navigate Red and Green Flags in an intimate relationship.
+OPDV created the Healthy Relationship Quiz to allow individuals to learn how to spot and navigate Red and Green Flags in an intimate relationship.
 OPDV’s Healthy Relationship quiz allows participants to choose responses to multiple scenarios to learn about healthy (Green Flags) and unhealthy (Red Flags) choices in intimate relationships.
-Individuals who take this quiz will receive a “healthy relationship” score at the end as well as important information about why responses are Red or Green Flags.
+Individuals who take this quiz will receive a “healthy relationship” score at the end and important information about why responses are Red or Green Flags.

 Take the Quiz

-TDVAM 2024: Teen Dating Abuse Awareness and Prevention
+New York State’s Teen Dating Abuse Awareness and Prevention Website

 It can be hard to have the tough conversations with those you care about, but when you have the right tools, you can make a difference.
 Visit New York State’s Teen Dating Abuse Awareness and Prevention website to learn more about what dating violence looks like and how to find resources!